 To get rid of the third power on the left side, we’ll take the cube root of both sides:

-In a more practical form, the load capacity of a bearing based on 100,000 m should be multiplied by 1.26 in order to make an accurate comparison with a bearing whose load capacity is based on 50,000 m:
+In a more practical form, the load capacity of a bearing based on 100,000 m should be multiplied by 1.26 in order to make an accurate comparison with a linear bearing for which load capacity is based on 50,000 m:

-And conversely, the load capacity of a bearing based on 50,000 m should be divided by 1.26 in order to make an accurate comparison with a bearing whose load capacity is based on 100,000 m:
+And conversely, the load capacity of a bearing based on 50,000 m should be divided by 1.26 in order to make an accurate comparison with a bearing for which load capacity is based on 100,000 m: